Menu

 Roscioli Caffè Pasticceria in Central Rome

 How much is too much??
-I thought of this when I entered Roscioli Caffè Pasticceria in Rome because I wanted to try everything- fresh panini, maritozzi, cornetti, coffee etc. It was thanks to the excellent reviews by my Roman friends that I went to Roscioli Caffe` Pasticceria which is hands down one of my favorite places to eat in Central Rome (near Campo de’ Fiori).
+I thought of this when I entered Roscioli Caffè Pasticceria in Rome because I wanted to try everything- fresh panini, maritozzi, cornetti, coffee etc. It was thanks to the excellent reviews by my friends living in Rome that I got a chance to try Roscioli Caffè Pasticceria.
+Hands down one of my favorite places to eat in Central Rome (near Campo de’ Fiori), Roscioli Caffè is also a stone’s throw away from Antico Roscioli Forno where you get piping hot goodies from the oven!

 Roscioli Caffè Pasticceria in Central Rome